cs1302uga/cs1302-ce24/README.md

     1. How many times are based cases executed during the recursion for `factorial(5)`?

-1. After you've included your answers in the code, save and commit your changes, **then tag it as `checkpoint-2.2`**.
-Please ensure you pass `checkstyle`.
+1. After you've included your answers in the code, save and commit your changes.

+1. Please ensure you pass `checkstyle`, recommit if needed, **and tag as `checkpoint-2.2`**.

 ![CP2.2](https://img.shields.io/badge/Finished%20Checkpoint-2%2E2-success?style=for-the-badge)